youqian/elasticsearch-image/README.md

 - index.image.use_thread_pool is optional.
 - index.version.created is mandatory in settings.
 - add gradle support. (maven no longer use)

-*reindex is needed if using difference version of lire.
+*reindex is needed if using difference version of LIRE.

 #### 2.1.1 (2016-01-06)